dsccommunity/xSCSMA/README.md

 * **ProductKey**: Product key for licensed installations.

 ### xRunbookDirectory
+Imports runbook(s) into an SMA instance.
+The Workflow name is expected to match the name of the ps1, and will become the name of the Runbooks.

 * **RunbookPath**: (Required) Path to Runbook(s) to be imported.
 Accepts wildcards.
 * **Published**: Determines if Runbook is published or left as a draft.
 Defaults to true, publishing the Runbook.